wanforge/quotes/README.md

 - 📱 Meditation brings wisdom, lack of meditation leaves ignorance.
 Know well what leads you forward and what holds you back and choose the path that leads to wisdom.
 - 🔋 My best friend is the one who brings out the best in me.
 - 🔭 Man is not sum of what he has already, but rather the sum of what he does not yet have, of what he could have.
+- 🔮 Moral excellence comes about as a result of habit.
+We become just by doing just acts, temperate by doing temperate acts, brave by doing brave acts.
 - 🖱️ Men in general judge more from appearances than from reality.
 All men have eyes, but few have the gift of penetration.
 - 🦾 Meaning is not what you start with but what you end up with.